 You will lose some leaves when tossing the sprouts.
 If you place them in the oven, they will burn quickly.

 They are not less flavorful or nutritional.
 We love steaming or briefly adding them to our pasta's boiling water when the pasta is almost ready, so they don't lose their color.

-If you don't want to use the oven, you can try a pan-fried Brussel Sprouts version.
-It is equally delicious.
+The pan-fried Brussel Sprouts version is equally delicious.
 The textures will change a bit.
-You won't have the crispy outer leaves but you can get the golden halved bottoms.
+You won't have the crispy outer leaves, but you can get the golden-halved bottoms.

 Hint: when I make Brussel sprouts on a pan, I like adding ¼ cup of breadcrumbs, to make up for the crunchy bite.
 Add them, just 2 minutes before removing them from heat, so you don't burn them.
 Use gluten-free breadcrumbs if you are avoiding gluten.